Kunama language

-The Kunama language has been included in the proposed Nilo-Saharan language family, though it is distantly related to the other languages, if at all.
-Kunama is spoken by the Kunama people of the Gash-Barka Region in western Eritrea and just across the Ethiopian border.
+The Kunama language is spoken by the Kunama people of the Gash-Barka Region in western Eritrea and just across the Ethiopian border.
+It is a member of the Kunama language family, which is included as part of the proposed wider Nilo-Saharan language family, though it is distantly related to the other languages, if at all.
 The language has several dialects including: Barka, Marda, Aimara, Odasa, Tika, Lakatakura, Sokodasa, Takazze-Setit and Tigray.
 Ilit and Bitama are not mutually intelligible and so may be considered distinct languages.

-There have been some use of the Kunama language in publications.
-"The first Bible translation product in Kunama was the Gospel of Mark prepared by Andersson and published in 1906."
+In 1985, the Eritrean People's Liberation Front decided to use the Latin script for all non-Semitic languages in Eritrea, including Kunama.
+Kunama has been used in some publications, including in a translation of the Gospel of Mark first published in 1906.